Sarah269/glowing-dollop/Respiratory Illness/README.md

 # Respiratory Illness Machine Learning Classification

-Build a model using the Decision Tree and Logistic Regression algorithms to predict respiratory illness
+Build a model using the Decision Tree and Logistic Regression algorithms to predict who may be affected by respiratory illness.

 <img src="https://github.com/Sarah269/glowing-dollop/blob/main/Respiratory%20Illness/RespiratoryIllness.png" height="400" />